Earning your New York High School Diploma or Regents Diploma!

-The Long Island hamlet of Bethpage is a suburb of New York, the nation's largest city.
-Its 19,000 residents are within driving...
+The Long Island hamlet of Bethpage is a suburb of New York City, the nation's largest city.
+Its residents are within driving...

 Bohemia is a small hamlet just outside of the greater New York City metropolitan area on Long Island.
 Nearby cities have a...

 Brooklyn, New York, is New York City's most populous borough and a culturally diverse area.
 Brooklyn is home to a wide variety...

 Elmsford, New York, is a small village within the greater New York City metropolitan area.
-Important colleges and universities...
+Colleges and universities within an...